📋 Repair Demand Letter Overview

 💡 Small Claims Court

-California small claims court limit is $12,500 for individuals.
-Most repair-related damage claims can be filed in small claims court without an attorney.
-You can recover rent overpayment, out-of-pocket costs, and reasonable emotional distress damages.
+The California small-claims jurisdictional limit for individuals is $12,500.
+Many repair-related damage claims can be filed in small claims without an attorney.
+You may recover documented rent overpayment, out-of-pocket costs, and reasonable emotional-distress damages.

 Evidence Checklist